Inner moon: Cratering

 The inner satellites that have been imaged show heavily cratered surfaces.
 The cratering rate for bodies orbiting close to giant planets is greater than for the main and outer moons because of gravitational focusing: Sun-orbiting bodies which pass into a large region in the vicinity of a giant planet are preferentially deflected towards the planet by its gravitational field, so that the frequency of potential impactors passing through a given cross-sectional area close to the planet is much greater than in interplanetary space.
 As a result, it has been estimated that very small bodies in inner orbits are expected to be disrupted by external impactors on a timescale much shorter than the age of the Solar System.
 This would place a lower limit on the size of the inner moons that remain.

 Accumulation of ring material

-At least two of Saturn's inner moons (Atlas and Prometheus) have equatorial ridges.
+At least two of Saturn's inner moons (Atlas and Pan) have equatorial ridges.
 The ridge on Atlas is particularly prominent.
 Also, Pandora is mantled by some kind of fine deposit.
 It has been suggested that these features are due to the accretion of ring material onto these moons.
 Further evidence for such a process may include the low density of these bodies (due, perhaps, to the looseness of material so accumulated), and their high albedo.
 Prometheus has been seen to attract diffuse material from the F ring during periodic close approaches.